 Pakistan has ‘credible evidence’ of India links to killings of 2 Pakistanis

-Pakistan says the method of assassination was similar to attempts in Canada and the United States.
+Pakistan says the method of the killings was similar to cases in Canada and the United States.

-Pakistan has said it has “credible evidence” that links Indian agents to the killings of two Pakistani citizens on Pakistan’s soil.
+Pakistan says it has “credible evidence” that links Indian agents to the killings of two Pakistani citizens on Pakistani soil.

-“These are killings-for-hire cases involving a sophisticated international setup spread over multiple jurisdictions,” Pakistan’s Foreign Secretary Muhammad Syrus Qazi told reporters on Thursday.
+“These are killings-for-hire cases involving a sophisticated international set-up spread over multiple jurisdictions,” Foreign Secretary Muhammad Syrus Qazi told reporters on Thursday.

 Keep readinglist of 3 items